binux/pyspider/docs/Quickstart.md

 **Note:** `pyspider` command is running pyspider in `all` mode, which running components in threads or subprocesses.
 For production environment, please refer to [Deployment](Deployment).

+**WARNING:** WebUI is opened to public by default, it can be used to execute any command which may harm to you system.
+Please use it in internal network or [enable `need-auth` for webui](http://docs.pyspider.org/en/latest/Command-Line/#-config).

 Your First Script
 -----------------